shiva508/java_zero_to_hero/threads/thread_priority/Thread_Priority.md

 ## MAX_PRIORITY=10
 ## MIN_PRIORITY=1
 ## DEFAULT_PRIORITY=5
-## When multiple threads has same priority they will be executed in FIFS
+## When multiple threads has same priority they will be executed in FIFO
 ## Thread Scheduler stores thread in queue